Sebastianhju/Runeterra-5e/Items/Rare Items.md

 - 2500 Gold
 - Warhammer

-**Hammering Haste**: Once a turn when you hit an attack roll with _Caulfields Warhammer_ you reduce the cooldown of your runes and items by 12.
+**Hammering Haste**: Once a round when you hit an attack roll with _Caulfields Warhammer_ you reduce the cooldown of your runes and items by 12.

 **Crushing Blow**: When you hit an attack roll with _Caulfields Warhammer_ you can choose to knock the target prone.
 Once this action is used it cannot be used again until 30 seconds have passed.